project-hadron/hadron-asset-bank/contracts/commons/difference_report/README.md

 * HADRON_DEFAULT_PATH - a default path where to put non-specified outputs.

 ### Component Specific Environment Variables
-The following environment variables are specific to this Difference Report
+The following environment variables are specific to the Difference Report
-* HADRON_DIFF_CLEANER_ORIGIN - The full URI of the 'origin' dataset.
+* HADRON_CLEANER_ORIGIN_SOURCE_URI - The full URI of the 'origin' dataset.
-* HADRON_DIFF_CLEANER_OTHER - The full URI of the 'other' dataset.
+* HADRON_CLEANER_OTHER_SOURCE_URI - The full URI of the 'other' dataset.
-* HADRON_DIFF_HEADER_MAP_ORIGIN - the full URI of the mapping file the 'origin' column names alignment
+* HADRON_CLEANER_ORIGIN_HEADER_URI - the full URI of the mapping file the 'origin' column names alignment
-* HADRON_DIFF_HEADER_MAP_OTHER - the full URI of the mapping file the 'origin' column names alignment
+* HADRON_CLEANER_OTHER_HEADER_URI - the full URI of the mapping file the 'origin' column names alignment
-* HADRON_DIFF_ON - The unique identifier column name the two input data sources are joined by
+* HADRON_DIFFERENCE_ON_KEY - The unique identifier column name the two input data sources are joined by

+The following environment variables are specific to the Data Profiling Report
+* HADRON_PROFILING_SOURCE_URI - The full URI of the dataset to be data profiled.

 ## Hadron docker-compose example
  an example yaml file skeleton might look like